There are several important factors to consider including steel material, tensile and yield strength, sleeve construction, coating, and more...

 Needle Bearing: Best for Olympic weightlifting and high-level Crossfit style workout.
 The Gymway patented needle bearing system spins fast, but also in a controllable manner.
 A bearing system that spins too fast or non-stop could negatively alter the balance of a lifter, especially during Olympic weightlifting.
 We consulted with many world-class athletes and spent decades on R&D to fine-tune our needle bearing system.
 Result?
 One of the best-in-class competition weightlifting barbells that has featured in many international competitions.

-Shaft Coating: Currently we have three options available: Chrome, Black Oxide, and Manganese Phosphate.
+Shaft Coating: Currently we have two options available: Chrome and Black Oxide.

 Chrome: Standard finish, exceptional against rust and corrosion.
 Recommended for Olympic weightlifting, Powerlifting, and competitive athletes.

-Black Oxide: Glossy black color, better grip, little anti-rust protection, longer shaft life if properly maintained.
-Recommended for Crossfit and high-intensity workout.
+Black Oxide: Matte black color, better grip and feel, little anti-rust protection, thin layer of coating which scratches easily .
+Recommended for Crossfit, Powerlifting, and high-intensity workout.

 25mm: Women's Bar